Navigation

 There are several changes you can make that may help to stop indigestion or give you some relief.

-• If you’re overweight, aim to lose the excess weight.
+• If you’re overweight, losing excess weight may help.

 • Cut down on foods or drinks that may be triggering your symptoms – a food diary may help you keep track.